 One of my favourite musical “genres” to browse for on Bandcamp, is what is loosely-termed “ukulele pop”.

 The four songs here represent my first casual venture into uke-led recordings.
-There are no guitars on any of these songs: everything you hear is some kind of ukulele, or an iPhone instrument app triggered by my electric uke.
-(The exceptions: the drums on “Ideas” and “That Went Well”, and the “string quartet” on “It Was Enough For Us”, of which more in a moment.)
-All four songs were recorded on my iPhone 6S via a Line6 Sonic Port VX, using the Multitrack DAW app, as well as Soft Drummer, iFretless Bass, Thumbjam, Tonestack, BIAS Amp and Johnny Mini.
+There are no guitars on any of these songs: with a couple of “opt-outs”, everything you hear is some kind of ukulele, or an iPhone instrument app triggered by my electric uke.
+(The exceptions: the drums on “Ideas” and “That Went Well”; the bass on “Ideas”—played on the iFretless Bass app via the phone touchscreen—and the “string quartet” on “It Was Enough For Us”, of which more in a moment.)
+All four songs were recorded on my iPhone 6S via a Line6 Sonic Port VX, using the Multitrack DAW app, as well as Soft Drummer, iFretless Bass, MIDI Guitar 2 (used to play the iFretless Bass part via the ukulele, on “That Went Well”), Thumbjam, Tonestack, BIAS Amp and Johnny Mini.

 One of the compositions, “That Went Well”, dates from the early autumn of 2013, when I first wrote and demoed it for the 50/90 songwriting challenge that year.
 (The original demo remains unreleased; however, I rather like it, so if I ever compile “Allsorts Vol 2”, I’ll be remixing the recording for inclusion for certain!)
 I made the new recording in the closing days of 2016, and posted an early mix of it on my Soundcloud page.